padwalmanav/Mentorness/README.md

 # Task 2: Salary Prediction

 ### Project Overview
 This project focuses on predicting the salaries of data professionals.
 It involves regression tasks and provides hands-on experience in data analysis, feature engineering, and machine learning model development.
 The goal is to predict salaries based on a rich dataset.
+Created a web application using Streamlit for predicting user inputs.

+To run streamlit application:
+1)'pip install -r requirements.txt'
+2)'streamlit run file.py'

 ### Task Performed
 > Linear Regression